 7.4 Users Outside of the U.S.

 In order to provide the Services to you, we must transfer your data to the United States and process it there.
 By visiting or using our Services, you consent to storage of your data on servers located in the United States.
 If you are using the Services from outside the United States, you consent to the transfer, storage, and processing of your data in and to the United States or other countries.
 Specifically, personal data collected in the United Kingdom (“UK”), Switzerland, and the European Economic Area (“EEA”) is transferred and stored outside those areas.
 Additionally, if you are located in the EEA, UK, or Switzerland, you also have the right to lodge a complaint with your data supervisory authority.

 Personal data is also processed outside of the UK, Switzerland, and the EEA by our Udemy group companies, or our service providers, including to process transactions, facilitate payments, and provide support services as described in Section 4.
-We have entered into data processing agreements with our service providers that restrict and regulate their processing of your data on our behalf.
+We use Standard Contractual Clauses adopted by the European Commission to facilitate transfers of personal data from the EEA to third countries and have entered into data processing agreements with our service providers and Udemy group companies to restrict and regulate their processing of your data.
 By submitting your data or using our Services, you consent to this transfer, storage, and processing by Udemy and its processors.